NPR Sunday Puzzle for June 26:

 Where's Waldo (or Wally, as he's known in the British version) is a popular children's book created by British illustrator Martin Handford.
 The first book was published in 1987, and I'm pretty certain that at some point as a kid I found all of the hidden objects in every book of the entire series (and the Where Are They? series as well).

-British - Wally, Hindi – Hetti, German – Walter, Hungarian – Vili, Icelandic – Valli, Croatian – Jura, Danish – Holger, Estonian – Volli, French – Charlie
+Did you know?
+Around the world, Waldo is known by a variety of names: British - Wally, Hindi – Hetti, German – Walter, Hungarian – Vili, Icelandic – Valli, Croatian – Jura, Danish – Holger, Estonian – Volli, French – Charlie

 The weather is a tad steamy today in Michigan, which I guess is appropriate for the first day of summer.
-But for at least the next few months? weeks? days? those of us living in "the mitten" are happy to enjoy a few minutes of warm weather.
+But for at least the next few months?weeks? days? those of us living in "the mitten" are happy to enjoy a few minutes of warm weather.

 This morning, it was Google that welcomed me to the start of the sunny season.
 Today's Google Doodle is a colorful contemporary design entitled The First Day of Summer.
 The image was created by Japanese artist Takashi Murakami and rendered in his trademark Superflat style.